thenexthub/package-manager/Sources/PackageManagerDocs/Documentation.docc/Dependencies/AddingSystemLibraryDependency.md

 -I/opt/homebrew/Cellar/libgit2/1.9.0/include
 ```

-To manually provide search paths for headers, use the `-Xcc -I/path/to/include/` as additional parameters to `swift build`.
+To manually provide search paths for headers, use the `-Xcc -I/path/to/include/` as additional parameters to `codira build`.
 To match the above example from `pkgConfig`, the additional command line options would be:
 `-Xcc -I/opt/homebrew/Cellar/libgit2/1.9.0/include`